What is the PT and INR test?

 Why is this test done?

-The PT/INR test is usually done when you are taking medicine, such as warfarin (Coumadin), to prevent blood clots.
+The PT/INR test is usually done when you are taking a blood thinner (anticoagulant) medicine, such as warfarin (Coumadin), to prevent blood clots.
 Clots can block blood vessels and possibly cause a heart attack or stroke.
-This test measures the effect of the anticoagulant (blood thinner) medicine.
-You need to have just enough to prevent clots.
-If the dosage is too high, you may bleed too easily.
-The test helps your provider find the right dosage of medicine.
+This test measures the effect of the anticoagulant.
+If the dosage is too high, you may bleed too easily and if it’s too low, your blood may clot too easily.
+The test helps your healthcare provider find the right dosage of medicine.

 How do I prepare for this test?